numsim-group/klimakoffer/milestone3/milestone3_averages.md

 grid coordinate ($\lat_j$).

 In addition, observe that each node at the pole maps to a triangle, and not to a quadrilateral.
-In preparation for the discretization of the diffusion operator in sperical coordinates ([milestone 5](/milestone5/milestone5_menu/)), we already start to treat the pole regions ($j=1$ and $j=\nlat$) in a special way.
+In preparation for the discretization of the diffusion operator in spherical coordinates ([milestone 5](/milestone5/milestone5_menu/)), we already start to treat the pole regions ($j=1$ and $j=\nlat$) in a special way.